MPOWER: History

 The WHO Report of the Global Tobacco Epidemic: The MPOWER Package was the first in a series of WHO reports to track the status of the tobacco epidemic and the impact of interventions to stop it.
 The report was launched at a news conference by Margaret Chan, Director-General of WHO with New York City Mayor Michael Bloomberg on 7 February 2008.
 Bloomberg Philanthropies helped fund the report.
 According to Bloomberg, “The report released today is revolutionary.
 For the first time, we have both a rigorous approach to stop the tobacco epidemic and solid data to hold us all accountable.”

 Former WHO Advocacy Coordinator Kraig Klaudt developed the MPOWER brand and report's creative concept.
 He later helped conceptualise the MPOWER policies, which are used today by WHO to promote tobacco control policies worldwide.
 The report was designed by Ruth Klotzel of Estúdio Infinito in São Paulo, Brazil and the text was edited by Patricia Logullo also in Brazil.
 According to the International Council of Communication Design Icograda, the “graphic production of the book has a unique feature.
 It is a rectangular cutout that goes through all the pages and houses a gift for the reader: a box designed purposely to resemble a cigarette box but containing note paper and pens.
 The pens are printed with the six strategic messages of the MPOWER brand – a means of enhancing message recall.”

 The MPOWER report’s unique design caught the attention of journalists covering its launch.
 According to the Washington Post, “WHO is using marketing techniques reminiscent of the tobacco companies.
 It has branded the campaign MPOWER – each letter represents one of six strategies – and is eschewing scare tactics in favor of the theme ‘fresh and alive.’
 Press materials came with a box that looks like a pack of cigarettes and contains a pad and pens describing the elements of the campaign.”
 Said Sandra Mullin, a spokeswoman for the World Lung Foundation, “We're co-opting the tobacco industry's branding strategies to capture the attention of government officials.
 We want to show that they don't own those mottos – freshness and fun and health.”

 As of 2013, Bloomberg Philanthropies had invested US$600 million to support implementation of the MPOWER tobacco control policies.
 The Philanthropy works through a global network of partners to support countries implementing comprehensive tobacco control policies, including the Campaign for Tobacco-Free Kids, the CDC Foundation, Johns Hopkins Bloomberg School of Public Health, the International Union Against Tuberculosis and Lung Disease, the World Health Organization, and the World Lung Foundation.
 The Bloomberg's initiative also received an investment from the Bill and Melinda Gates Foundation.

+In February 2023, Bloomberg Philanthropies pledged an additional US$420 million over four years for tobacco control.
+In June 2025, Bloomberg Philanthropies announced a US$20 million “Accelerator Fund” aimed at supporting countries with stalled tobacco-control progress or those close to implementing measures.